 Yes, these major networks should have measures in place to vet the legitimacy of their ad-clients and root out the bad actors.
 But it needs to be applied intelligently and shouldn’t stand in the way of progress.

-We urge Facebook to expand their ban reversal to restore ICO advertising.
+We urge Facebook to expand its ban reversal to restore ICO advertising.
 We also urge Google and other companies to follow Facebook’s lead and reverse their bans on cryptocurrency advertising.